 Your doctor may suggest a targeted cancer treatment if it is suitable for your primary cancer.
 There are different types of targeted cancer drugs including:

 - drugs that block blood vessel growth (anti angiogenics)

-Radiotherapy treatment uses high energy waves usually x-rays to kill cancer cells.
+Radiotherapy treatment uses high energy x-rays to kill cancer cells.
 Radiotherapy can help to control cancer growth and symptoms.
 You usually have this as external radiotherapy.
 This is where the therapy radiographer uses a machine outside the body to direct radiation beams at the cancer to destroy it.

 Livers are very sensitive to radiotherapy so it is not a common treatment for liver cancer.
 But you may have radiotherapy to help control pain.